Yagua/BookStore_API/README.md

 ### TODOS

 - Write test for all components in the apps
-- Implement pagination and filtering mechanisms in all views
+- Implement filtering mechanism in all views (try to add elastic search)